PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The overall Goal is not complete.
 In particular:

 - Continue staged extraction/indexing of the remaining legacy layout rules.
-  The immediate next unit is indexed candidate planning for `_optimize_transpose_resize_add_concat_affine_conv_spp_nhwc_chains`, with both SPP islands fully validated before mutation, shared-constant copy-on-write, differential graph/layout updates, and replacement of all seven raw calls by one stable ordered runner.
+  The immediate next unit is characterization of the adjacent 258-line, six-call `_optimize_transpose_pre_concat_ndhwc_chains` matcher.
+Keep the much larger generic NHWC pre-Concat matcher as a separately planned family;
+  source length is not a Goal gate.
 - Complete the remaining central lowerer/registry decomposition and consolidate op-family validation, capability selection, and lowering.
 - Reconnect and exhaustively validate quantization, split/crop, custom/pseudo